projectbtle/argXtract/README.md

 ![banner](docs/svcxtract.png)

 # SVCXtract
-SVCXtract enables the extraction of arguments to SVC Calls from stripped binaries.
+SVCXtract enables the extraction of arguments to SVC Calls from stripped IoT binaries.
 Vendor-specific customisation is required before the tool can be used.

 ## Requirements